 Participating Municipalities appoint Members to the Authority as their representatives.
 Members have the responsibilities of Directors of the corporation that is the Authority.
-While the administration is responsible for the day-to-day operations, the General Membership is responsible for matters of governance, ensuring compliance with applicable legislation, and ensuring appropriate policies are in place and for financial soundness of the Authority.
+While the Chief Administrative Officer (CAO)/Secretary-Treasurer and other staff of the Conservation Authority are responsible for the day-to-day operations, the General Membership is responsible for matters of governance, ensuring compliance with applicable legislation, and ensuring appropriate policies are in place and for financial soundness of the Authority.